 Owning a home remains an important part of the American Dream for many people.
 But homeownership isn’t the reality for a lot of Americans.
-According to a recent report, there are more renters in the United States today than there have been in the past 50 years.
+According to a recent report, a greater percentage of people rent today than they did over the past 50 years.
 The report notes that the majority of Americans under 35 (65%) are renting.
 It also reveals that rental rates among 35-44-year-olds have increased significantly since 2006.1

 So how can you get there?
 While many things can affect your choice to rent or own, one of the biggest hurdles to homeownership is usually financial.
 If you’re a renter looking to become a homeowner, it’s a good idea to build your down payment nest egg now, and set it up to grow.